Dementia

 Diagnosis

-A health care professional reviews your medical history and symptoms and conducts a physical exam.
+A healthcare professional reviews your medical history and symptoms and conducts a physical exam.
 Someone who is close to you may be asked about your symptoms as well.

 No single test can diagnose dementia.
 You'll likely need a number of tests that can help pinpoint the problem.